 I’ve found some inspiring posts on how to save up for travel, but the few bloggers that address what travel actually costs tend to be vague.
 Understandable since budgets are boring and can vary wildly depending on travel style, timing, etc. But I get plenty of texts/calls/messages/emails and the top question is always, “So I want to go to _____, how much money do I need?”

 Want to go to Portugal?
 Okay, here’s what it cost to travel there for one week.
 Remember though, budgets can vary wildly, so this is just a basis for your budget.
+If you’re looking for tips on what to do, where to stay, etc. check out my itinerary for a week in Portugal.

 The Local Currency